FeastFramework/framework/docs/json.md

 ### The Attribute

 `\Feast\Attributes\JsonItem` is a PHP8 attribute that is used to decorate properties in your class to specify transformations on JSON data.
-It has three properties.
+It has three optional properties.

 1. `name` - specifies an alternate name to be used when serializing to JSON as well as the name of the key for this property when reading from the JSON string.
+If not supplied, the class property name will be used as the name.
 2. `arrayOrCollectionType` - used as a decorator on arrays or `\Feast\Collection\Collection` and its descendents to specify what the type contained inside a collection is.
 This can be used to mark a property as being a collection of another type.